 Issue: Where discharge of planning conditions and Section 106 obligations is a condition precedent of drawdown on a facility, a suitable lead-in time will be necessary to ensure that any delays in the planning process do not delay drawdown.

 Action: As above, programmes for the discharge of conditions and obligations may need to be revised and brought forward and where appropriate Planning Performance Agreements entered into for the delivery of services.

 Agreeing to statutory target determination date extensions

 Issue: Local authorities may ask you to agree extensions to the statutory target determination date.
 You should bear in mind that agreeing to any extension will result in losing the right, under the Planning Guarantee, to a refund of the application fee if no decision has been made after 26 weeks.

 Action: This is a tactical issue for developers.
 For those who are pursuing applications for developments that no longer align with the market, it may be beneficial not to agree extensions of time, although that may incentivise a local to refuse a planning application before the end of the 26 week period.

 Whilst we are in uncharted waters with the coronavirus, Foot Anstey's Planning and Environment team does have a long history of working through these sorts of issues in periods of great disruption.
-We can help you negotiate with local authorities and planning bodies if you need us to – please do contact me or Tim Taylor if you'd like our help with a problem.
+We can help you negotiate with local authorities and planning bodies if you need us to – please do contact me if you'd like our help with a problem.